-The raster image pyramid is generated by successively filtering the full resolution raster image into progressively smaller versions of itself with each pyramid level halving the dimension of the previous level (for example 4000 × 2000, 2000 × 1000, 1000 × 500, ...).
+The raster image pyramid is generated by successively filtering the full resolution raster image into progressively smaller versions of itself with each pyramid level halving the dimension of the previous level (for example $4000 \times 2000$ , $2000 \times 1000$ , $1000 \times 500$ , etc.).
 Since this filtering is generally expensive it is only done once and written to a cache file (when the raster is first rendered) such that subsequent sessions use the cache file directly.
+It should be noted that this cache file resides on disk and not in memory.

-During raster rendering GPlates selects the lowest resolution image that achieves a sharp and crisp visual appearance of the raster (of course when even the highest detail resolution of the raster is insufficient the raster cannot appear sharp and crisp).
-For example if the entire raster is visible in the view window (when the view is fully zoomed out) and the full resolution raster (level 0) has dimensions 21600×10800 (a one minute global grid) and the display screen has dimensions 1650×1050 then the down-sampled image at level 3 in the pyramid (of dimensions 2700×1350) is sufficient to display the raster without visual loss of detail.
+During raster rendering GPlates selects the lowest resolution image that achieves a sharp and crisp visual appearance of the raster (of course, when even the highest-detail resolution of the raster is insufficient, the raster cannot appear sharp and crisp).
+For example, if the entire raster is visible in the view window (when the view is fully zoomed out) and the